List of content you will read in this article:

-When you want to access a website on the internet, you type in the address of the website into the address bar of your browser.
-For example, if you want to reach Monovm, you type www.monovm.com and press enter.
-This all is possible thanks to domain names, as without them, you would have to remember the complex for humans, but computer-friendly, IP address of every website you want to visit.
+When you want to access a website on the internet, you simply type the name of the website in the search bar of your browser.
+For example, if you want to reach Monovm.com, then you are entering the name of the site i.e monovm.com, and press enter button, then the website will be shown on your browser.

 On March 15, 1985, Symbolics Inc., a computer manufacturer in Massachusetts, registered the domain name Symbolics.com, making it the first appropriately registered .com domain in the world.
 From that point on, until 1995, domain registration was free of charge.
 That all changed when the National Science Foundation awarded tech consulting company Network Solutions the ability to charge for registration.
 Domain prices began at $100 for a two-year registration.

-In the year 1998, the Department of Commerce proposed privatizing the DNS (i.e. Domain Name System), which was at the time, under the control of the United States government.
-This eventually led to the formation of ICANN (i.e. Internet Corporation for Assigned Names and Numbers).
+In the year 1998, the Department of Commerce proposed privatizing the DNS (i.e., Domain Name System), which was, at the time, under the control of the United States government.
+This eventually led to the formation of ICANN (i.e., Internet Corporation for Assigned Names and Numbers).

-Due to some controversial domain naming practices, in 2003, Truth in Domain Names Act was incorporated into the PROTECT Act, setting a punishment for the creators of misleading domain names.
+Due to some controversial domain naming practices, in 2003, the Truth in Domain Names Act was incorporated into the PROTECT Act, setting a punishment for the creators of misleading domain names.

-Here’s a fun fact: The most expensive domain name sale was carried out in 2007 for the low price of $35 million.
-The domain was VacationRentals.com and the buyer purchased it for the purposes of keeping it out of the hands of his competition.
+In 2014, more than 100 new generic TLDs were added to the registration list, allowing for even more possibilities of website naming.
+The most expensive domain name sale was carried out in 2007 for the low price of $35 million.
+The domain was VacationRentals.com, and the buyer purchased it for the purpose of keeping it out of the hands of his competition.

 What is DNS?
+[Domain Name System]

 - Top-Level Domains (TLDs)